Editors

 Dr. Choi is dual Board-certified in internal medicine and infectious diseases and serves as a Chief of Internal Medicine of her practice and faculty at Harvard Medical School.
 Her expertise includes infectious diseases as well as health advocacy and health care disparities affecting the Asian American Native Hawaiian and other Pacific Islander (AANHOPI) populations.
 She received the Unsung Hero Award from the Annual Asian American Pacific Islander Civil Rights Forum in Massachusetts for her contributions to Asian American Native Hawaiian and other Pacific Islander populations there.
 Dr. Choi is Governor of the ACP Massachusetts Chapter and current member of the Executive Committee of the ACP Board of Governors.

-Vinay Choksi, MD, is a second-year internal medicine resident at Duke University, where he also completed medical school.
+Vinay Choksi, MD, is the Graduate Medical Education Chief Resident of Quality Improvement and Patient Safety.
+He is also a hospitalist at Duke University.
 His academic interests include medical education and quality improvement in hospital medicine.

 Amanda L. Collar is an MD-PhD candidate at the University of New Mexico School of Medicine (class of 2024).
 Amanda is currently completing her doctoral research in the laboratory of Dr. Kathryn M. Frietze, where she investigates the antibody response to natural urogenital Chlamydia trachomatis infection in women and is engineering prophylactic Chlamydia trachomatis vaccine candidates to be tested via in vitro assays and murine challenge models.
 She is interested in infectious diseases, women’s health, and health policy.
 Amanda holds numerous leadership roles, including the Health Policy and Advocacy Chair for the New Mexico American College of Physicians and Student Representative for the UNM School of Medicine MD-PhD Steering Committee and is on the Council of Student Members.
 Amanda has also been awarded numerous academic scholarships, research presentation awards, and grants to support her research efforts.